GATechMSCS/Convolutionalists/FoodforDeepThought/readme.md

 - **model_saves** - This directory is for saving the models we use in our experiments so they can be used in other experiments

-To run an experiment, simpley type something like the following in a terminal from within the `FoodforDeepThought` directory.
+To run an experiment, simply type something like the following in a terminal from within the `FoodforDeepThought` directory.
 ```
 python -m src.experiments.example_experiment